 The Cienega Watershed Timeline traces the Cienega Watershed history through interactive features that allow you to explore specific events and periods of time for this important watershed in Southeastern Arizona.
-Searchable categories include local history and prehistory, animals, plants, land uses, land forms, policies and legislation, climate and weather, and water along with people and cultures that have contributed to the watershed history.
-At the bottom of the timeline for those periods in which climate data is available, you will find climate information displayed for each decade or year that you select.
+The Timeline includes over 870 events, dating from 145 million years to 2023.
+Each event has been assigned a significance rating and a searchable category.
+Categories include local history and prehistory, fauna, flora, land uses, land forms, policies and legislation, climate and weather, and water along with people and cultures that have contributed to the watershed history.
+At the bottom of the timeline for those periods in which climate data is available (1896 to 2016), you will find climate information displayed for each year that you select.

 In 2013, Agricultural Research Services in Tucson (ARS) offered expertise and hosting to develop an interactive timeline.
 ARS remains a vital partner.
 The Project is now managed by a Work Group under the umbrella of the Cienega Watershed Partnership (www.cienega.org).
-Work Group members represent ARS, the Cienega Watershed Partnership, The Nature Conservancy, Vail Preservation Society, Colossal Cave Mountain Park, US Fish and Wildlife Service, University of Arizona, and the Empire Ranch Foundation.
+Work Group members represent or are affiliated with: ARS, the Cienega Watershed Partnership, The Nature Conservancy, Vail Preservation Society, Colossal Cave Mountain Park, US Fish and Wildlife Service, University of Arizona, the Empire Ranch Foundation and independent researchers.

 The timeline is a work in progress and will change as new information or participating members add events.
 Entries may be researched using categories, tags or key words.
 Unless common knowledge, each entry has been verified and sourced by the Project Work Group members.
 References include books, maps, websites and other forms of communication, providing a start for anyone interested in Cienega Watershed history.
 As the Project proceeds, the Work Group will add bibliographies, maps and images to this site.

 Sub-categories (Tags): Change, Droughts, Floods, Patterns, Precipitation, Storms.